ainsleydev/website/content/legal/terms.md

 performance, accuracy, suitability, fitness for purpose, completeness or freedom from viruses of the content contained on the Website or that such content will be accurate, up to date, uninterrupted or error fee.
-Whilst we take every care to ensure that the standard of the Website remains high and to maintain the continuity of it, the internet is not always a stable medium and errors, omissions, interruptions of service and delays may occur at any time, for which Reddico Digital Limited accepts no responsibility.
+Whilst we take every care to ensure that the standard of the Website remains high and to maintain the continuity of it, the internet is not always a stable medium and errors, omissions, interruptions of service and delays may occur at any time, for which ainsley.dev LTD Limited accepts no responsibility.

 ### Trademarks